 Kalanchoe daigremontiana, commonly known as Mother of Thousands, is one of the easiest succulents to grow.
 It is perfect for beginners.
-The common name comes from the little plantlets that form along the edge of the leaves of this plant.
+The common name comes from the tiny plantlets that form along the edge of the leaves of this plant.
 While these plantlets make propagating this plant easy, they also cause it to be an invasive species in some parts of the world.
 For this reason, most gardeners find growing this plant works best in a container.
-Its other common names include Alligator Plant, Mexican Hat Plant and Devil’s Backbone.
+Its other common names include Alligator Plant, Mexican Hat Plant, and Devil's Backbone.

-When growing Mother of Thousands as an outdoor plant in USDA plant hardiness zones 9b to 11b, it may bloom with small, grayish pink flowers in late winter.
+When growing Mother of Thousands as an outdoor plant in USDA Plant Hardiness Zones 9b to 11b, it may bloom with small, grayish pink flowers in late winter.
 The mother plant then dies.

 Growing Conditions and General Care